natplusultra/sequelizedBurger/README.md

 # Burger

-A burger logger web application that uses MySQL, Node, Express, Handlebars, and a homemade ORM.
-It follows the MVC design pattern, uses Node and MySQL to query and route data in the app, and uses Handlebars to generate the HTML.
+A burger logger web application that uses Sequelize, Node, Express, and Handlebars.
+It follows the MVC design pattern, uses Node and Sequelize to query and route data in the app, and uses Handlebars to generate the HTML.

 ### How It Works
 * Burger is a restaurant app that lets users input the names of burgers they'd like to eat.